 The polycarbonate material was tested for both weld sparking and saltwater corrosion, and the material passed with flying colors!
 It was also determined that the 45-degree bending capabilities of the polycarbonate graphic overlay and adhesive application allowed for easier access to the equipment for repairs.

 The switch to polycarbonate enabled Lincoln Electric to reduce production costs on the graphics for its welders by 30 percent.
 By using the more versatile material in place of metal, VMS not only reduced Lincoln Electric’s overall costs for the overlay but also added design options to the nameplate, including the use of transparent inks to create clear windows for LCD displays.
 A wider variety of finishes, ink and color choices were now available to showcase Lincoln Electric’s new corporate image on its equipment, improving the look of the product and preserving the company’s corporate branding across its wide range of products.

 The improved performance and durability of the polycarbonate graphic overlay stood up to weld sparking and eliminated the possibility of corrosion caused by salt water.
 Additional savings were achieved by reducing the required hardware and inventory.
 Using adhesives to secure the polycarbonate graphic overlays eliminated both the need for fasteners as well as the manufacturing operation of fastening the overlay to the equipment.

-The challenges Lincoln Electric faced are common for many manufacturers in the 21st century.
-Visual Marking Systems works with its customers to create effective labeling solutions that meet those challenges.
-VMS is a high-performance printer to America’s hardest working companies—let us help you achieve your goals.
-Contact VMS and tell us about your product identification problems.
+The challenges Lincoln Electric faced are common for many manufacturers today.
+VMS works with its customers to create effective equipment labels that meet those challenges.
+As a high-performance printer to America’s hardest-working companies, let us help you achieve your goals.
+Contact us and tell us about your product identification problems.